I2Djs/pdf-frame/README.md

 ## Introduction

-pdf-frame is a 2D graphical framework written on top of the i2djs framework.
-It provides a declarative HTML syntax and semantics for defining graphical content.
-With i2d-pdf-frame, you can easily create and manipulate 2D graphics using familiar SVG tag syntax.
-The framework supports rendering output as Canvas, PDF, allowing you to generate various types of graphical content efficiently.
-Additionally, i2d-pdf-frame enables the creation of multi-page PDF documents with ease.
+pdf-frame is a web framework designed specifically for handling PDF graphics requirements.
+It provides component support for popular frameworks like Vue and React.
+With its declarative HTML syntax and semantics, it offers a straightforward way to define PDF graphical content efficiently.
+As of today the framework supports rendering output as PDF, Canvas.

 ## Features